willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 4. How I Overcame Them:

 I am committed to keep improving my website as time permits.
 I especially intend to make the contact form functional in order to make it useful professionally.
+The image placement issue was solved by searching for the existing image in the various CSS files.
+Once I found the image I swapped it out with the new one.

 5. What Code I Used From Elsewhere/Others:

+I